Business Loop I-80

-In addition, in the spring of 1999, the city of Sacramento considered taking over the California 160 freeway (which runs from downtown Sacramento to Business Loop 80 near the Arden Wye) and downgrading it to a city street with at-grade intersections.
+In addition, in the spring of 1999, the city of Sacramento considered taking over the California 160 freeway (which runs from downtown Sacramento to Business Loop I-80 near the Arden Wye) and downgrading it to a city street with at-grade intersections.
 This would, according to the city, allow more development along the highway.
 This takeover did not happen, and California 160 has a northern freeway segment that remains intact as a state highway as of this writing.
 The city of West Sacramento decided in 2007 to replace the California 275/West Sacramento Freeway with a non-limited access road to encourage more development.
 Known as the Tower Bridge Gateway, the city downgraded the freeway to a surface street and allowed more urban infill development near Raley Field.

 Also in 2000, the dual signage for California 99 was removed from its concurrent sections with Business Loop I-80 and Interstate 5.
 Overhead signs only read "To California 99."
 This is done in conjunction with a series of improvement projects on Interstate 5.
 California 99 shields were removed because there is a significant break in California 99 between its junction with Routes 50 and 51 at the Oak Park Interchange and where it junctions with Interstate 5 north of Sacramento.

 Thanks to Joe Rouse for helping with the history of the business loop freeway.